mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 ### 5.1.
 The `launch` Builder

 At this point, we should know about suspending functions and the basics of structural concurrency.
 It's time to create our first coroutine explicitly.
-To do so, the Kotlin coroutines library provides a set of functions called coroutine builders.
+The Kotlin coroutines library provides a set of functions called builders.
 These functions are used to create a coroutine and to start its execution.
 The first function we'll see is the `launch` function:

 ```kotlin
 public fun CoroutineScope.launch(